-The Russian president said he feared that going into Syria would hurt the global economy by raising the price of energy and stifling global economic development.
+Putin said he feared that going into Syria would hurt the global economy by raising the price of energy and stifling global economic development.

 "In such a difficult time in general for the world economy, to destabilize the situation in the Middle East is counterproductive.
 That's at a minimum, I will say it very diplomatically."

-China and Russia have voted down Security Council resolutions that would have pressured the government of Syrian President Bashar al-Assad.
+China and Russia, have voted down Security Council resolutions that would have pressured the government of Syrian President Bashar al-Assad.

 Mr. Ban made his comments at a humanitarian meeting on the sidelines of the G20 summit.
 Warning against "further militarization of the conflict," Mr. Ban said military strikes could have "tragic consequences" and lead to further sectarian violence.

 The secretary-general also raised Syria's crisis during talks with leaders from France, Germany and Turkey.